-- (a) All requirements contained in 7 V.S.A. § 881(a)(3)(B) and (C). - (b) All requirements contained in 7 V.S.A. § 907(c). - (c) All requirements contained in section 2.2.8 of this rule. - (d) Packaging for consumable Cannabis Products must include: - i. the number of servings in the package and serving size, provided that servings must be easy for a consumer to measure, either by clear and visible indentation on the Cannabis Product or physical separation of servings; and - ii. a warning that the impairment effects of the Cannabis Product may be delayed by two hours or more. - (e) Packaging for non-consumable Cannabis Products must include: - i. the ingredients used in production, including but not limited to scents or other additives, and common irritants warnings; and - ii. notice that the product is not for consumption.
+- (a) Except as provided in subsection (b) of this section 2.6.3, when a manufacturer transfers Cannabis to another licensee packaging must meet the requirements of section 2.2.9(a) of this rule. - (b) When a manufacturer transfers Cannabis Product to a retail licensee and the Cannabis Product is intended for consumer purchase as packaged, packaging must meet the following requirements: - i.
+All requirements of section 2.2.9 of this rule. - ii.
+All requirements contained in 7 V.S.A. § 881(a)(3)(B) and (C). - iii.
+For consumable Cannabis Products packaging must include: - the number of servings in the package and serving size, provided that servings must be easy for a consumer to measure, either by clear and visible marking on the Cannabis Product or physical separation of servings; and - 2. a warning that the impairment effects of the Cannabis Product may be delayed by two hours or more. - iv.
+For non-consumable Cannabis Products packaging must include: - 1. the ingredients used in production, including but not limited to scents or other additives, and common irritants warnings; and - 2. notice that the product is not for consumption.

-2.6.5 Additives
+2.6.4 Additives